vamshigadde/IPL_Strategy/README.md

 6)Conclusion-:
 * From above analysis i have concluded highest award of 'player of the game' is received by AB Devillers and J Theron.

-* Mumbai Indians is the team,won maximum times in the Ipl History i.e almost 15% and least time chennai super kings ie.13.24%.
+* Mumbai Indians is the team,won maximum times in the Ipl History i.e almost 15%.

 * Most of the teams won,when they won the toss and choice to field